 Low-Dose Lung CT Scans Save Lives

 Lung cancer is one of the most common types of cancer.
-It’s also one of the deadliest, accounting for one of every five cancer deaths.
-In 2018, that number topped 150,000.
+It’s also one of the deadliest, accounting for nearly 25% of all cancer deaths.
+The American Cancer Society estimates that over 135,000 people will die from lung cancer this year.
 More people die as a result of lung cancer each year than from breast, colorectal and prostate cancer combined.

 Screening for lung cancer